 Most first-time brewers turn to family and friends for funding.
 Other options for financing include:

 - Equity crowdfunding

-Ultimately, the success of your brewery would depend on the taste of your beer.
-If you’re selling a promising product, you’d have done half of the job.
+Ultimately, the success of your brewery will depend on the taste of your beer.
+If you’re selling a promising product, you have already succeeded in doing half the job.